xy980523/ShipsEar-An-Unofficial-Train-Test-Split/README.md

 ```

 ## Train-Test Split
-This repo releases two train-test-split for the following tasks:
+This repository offers two train-test splits for the following tasks:
-1. 9-class recognition for ``Dredger, Fishboat, Motorboat, Musselboat, Naturalambientnoise, Oceanliner, Passengers, RORO, Sailboat''.
-The remaining three categories (Pilotship, Trawler, Tugboat) are not adopted due to the few number of recordings.
+1. 9-class recognition involving "Dredger, Fishboat, Motorboat, Musselboat, Naturalambientnoise, Oceanliner, Passengers, RORO, Sailboat."
+The remaining three categories (Pilotship, Trawler, Tugboat) are excluded due to the limited number of recordings available.
-2. 12-class recognition for ``Dredger, Fishboat, Motorboat, Musselboat, Naturalambientnoise, Oceanliner, Passengers, Pilotship, RORO, Sailboat, Trawler, Tugboat''
+3. 12-class recognition encompassing "Dredger, Fishboat, Motorboat, Musselboat, Naturalambientnoise, Oceanliner, Passengers, Pilotship, RORO, Sailboat, Trawler, Tugboat."

-To prevent the model from overfitting to specific test data, we give different train-test-splits for 9-class and 12-class recognition.
-If the model can achieve promising performance in both 9-class and 12-class recognition, this can prove its generalization ability.
+To prevent the model from overfitting to specific test data, distinct train-test splits are provided for 9-class and 12-class recognition.
+If the model demonstrates promising performance in both 9-class and 12-class recognition, it substantiates its generalization ability.

-12-class recognition is more difficult because it tests the model’s few-shot learning capabilities.
-9-class recognition is relatively simpler since the amount of data in each class is relatively sufficient.
+Notably, 12-class recognition poses a greater challenge as it evaluates the model's few-shot learning capabilities.
+Conversely, 9-class recognition is relatively simpler due to the relatively sufficient amount of data available in each class.

-You can pick the appropriate task (or both) based on your approach and apply the corresponding train-test-split.
+Based on your approach, you can select the appropriate task (or both) and utilize the corresponding train-test split.

 ## Existing work using this Train-Test Split